sourcefuse/telemed-app-api/README.md

 6. Run `npx cdktf deploy migration` to deploy the migration lambda on AWS using terraform constructs.
 7. Run `npx cdktf deploy lambda` to deploy the service lambda on AWS using terraform constructs.

-For more information on deployement of specific service refer the "How to Deploy" section in respective service's README.
+For more information on deployement and environment variable of specific service refer the "How to Deploy" section in respective service's README.

 ## References